The 32 best 1960s-inspired hairstyles for you to recreate at home

 7. The Holly Golightly updo

-This fringed updo, worn by Audrey Hepburn as Holly Golightly in the iconic 1960s movie Breakfast At Tiffany's, is such a classic look from the beauty history books.
+When it comes to a '60s style updo, this fringed updo, worn by Audrey Hepburn as Holly Golightly in the iconic 1960s movie Breakfast At Tiffany's, is a classic look from the beauty history books.
 Piled high like many '60s hairstyles, it's one that's probably been recreated at fancy dress parties around the world thousands of times.
+The trick to this hairstyle is sectioning your hair into three, tie the middle into a ponytail and create a beehive-effect using a hair doughnut shaper, before twisting and securing the remaining side sections of hair around the beehive.

 8. The full fringe

-One of Cher's most recognisable hairstyles is, of course, ultra-long and sleek, and back in the '60s her look also featured a heavy, full fringe.
+If you're on the hunt for 1960s hairstyles for long hair, Cher's recognisable ultra-long and sleek hairstyle also featured a heavy, full fringe back in the '60s.
 As with all fringe hairstyles, regular trims are key for this look, both for its sharpness and length.

 9. The modern Bardot